gifford-lab/lineage_tracing/results/round2_Sept_2016/README.md

 + Summary of the statistics: `stats/barcodelet.stats.thresh.csv`

 + Specific data of each experiment are saved under `fth1_timeT_repR` where `T` is the time point and `R` is the replicate index.
+	+ `barcodelet.raw`: the raw output of `Lineage barcode extraction` before filtering and family analysis
 	+ `barcodelet.bcCoverage.thresh`: the unique barcodes and the number of cells in which they show up before filtering (see the previous section)
 	+ `barcodelet.bcCoverage.postfilter.thresh`: same as above but after filtering
 	+ `barcodelet.bcCoverage.postfilter.bi.thresh`: same as above but here for cells with two barcodes left after the filtering, we treat the combination of the barcodes as one 'barcode'.